 Bottom Line

 Choosing to sell or rent your house depends on your finances and goals.
-Selling gives you cash for a new home or other uses.
-Renting brings steady income and possible future value.
-Think about how much cash you need, your plans, if you want to manage a rental and what the local market looks like.
+While selling gives you cash for investments like a new home, renting brings steady income with potential price appreciation.
+To decide which is best for you, think about how much cash you need, your future plans, your property management preferences and the state of your local market.

 Real Estate Investment Tips